silverstripe/cwp/docs/en/01_Working_with_projects/07_Deploying_code.md

 It's content is not secret (there is a private counterpart that only the server knows) so proceed to Gitlab to add it to all your repositories that need to be included in the deployment.

 If you have already been set up with a repository you should have an instance key visible in the interface.
+Add it to the project in gitlab by:

+1. Selecting the project
+2. Clicking "Settings"
+3. Click "Deploy Keys:
-Add it by clicking "enable" button next to it.
+4. Click the "enable" button next to the instance key to add it to the current project.

 ![Gitlab - associating project key with a private module](/_images/gitlab-enable-key.jpg )